-If the UE has PDN connection of PDN Type "non-IP", UE shall indicate EPS bearer status included in the TAU Request message.
+If the UE has any PDN connection of PDN Type "non-IP" or “Ethernet”, the UE shall send the EPS bearer status in the TAU Request message.

 The UE sets the voice domain preference and UE's usage setting according to its configuration, as described in clause 4.3.5.9.